Snack

 Pro Tip

-Roasting (nuts, seeds, chickpeas)
+Roasting (nuts, seeds, chickpeas for crunch)

 Storage